rolyatmax/redux-resource-manager/README.md

 * User shouldn't have to know about `getAndEnsureData`
 * `DataRequired`'s children are instantiated when `DataRequired` is (should wrap a component like `connect`)
 * `Loader` & `Error` components are defined within `DataRequired`
-* DataAccess middleware knows about action creators
+* Data access middleware knows about action creators
 * Components have to know about the cache structure (e.g. `users.result`)